what-are-NFPA-Standards-and-how-are-they-different-to-UNE-or-EN-standards

 Use of NFPA Standards in Europe and Latin America

-The NFPA has developed an extensive list of hundreds of standards related to fire safety, each of them applied to a different aspect.
+The NFPA has developed an extensive list of hundreds of fire safety standards, each applied to a different aspect.

-For example, NFPA 30 concerns the storage, handling and use of flammable liquids and fuels; NFPA 130 is intended for fixed rail transit systems and passenger rail transportation systems, whether surface, underground, or elevated; and the NFPA 20 manual applies to stationary fire pumps and standpipe systems.
+For example, NFPA 30 covers the storage, handling, and use of flammable liquids and fuels; NFPA 130 was designed for fixed rail transit systems and passenger railway transportation systems, whether above ground, underground, or elevated; and NFPA 20 applies to stationary fire pumps and vertical pipe systems.

 What is NFPA 704 and What do its Colors Mean?

-• The color blue indicates the health threat that a material may pose.
+• Blue Color: Represents the health hazard a material may cause.

-The differences between UNE-EN Standards and those of the NFPA depend on the area in which they are to be applied.
-Therefore, to determine which of the standards is better in each case, we must take into account their specific scope of application.
-For example, when applied to fire doors, the UNE-EN Standards are more demanding than those of the NFPA.
+The differences between UNE-EN standards and NFPA standards depend on the specific application.
+Therefore, to know which standard is better for each case, we must consider the specific application.
+For example, when applied to fire doors, UNE-EN standards are more demanding than NFPA.

-In some cases, the NFPA standards are more applicable and regulate a range of circumstances that have not been covered by the European standards.
+In some cases, NFPA standards are more applicable and cover a wider range of scenarios that European regulations have not addressed.

 Why Choose NFPA Standards for the Design of Fire Protection Systems?